How To Fix Too Much Negative Pressure Inside The Grow Tent

 As indoor growers, we are bound to recreate the likeness of the natural environment.
 Thus, it is being expected of us to make some adjustments to mimic nature.
 This includes creating a negative pressure across the grow tent.
 Doing such will help us achieve good quality and optimal yield in the end.
 But, how do we fix negative pressure inside the grow tent if it is too much?

 In this article, we will discuss the basics of room pressure.
 We will also tackle why negative pressure is important.
-Moreover, how does this affect your plants and how can it be fixed.
+Moreover, how does this affect your plants and how to do it in the right way.